kishkes/kishkes/README.md

         **NETWORK**
-        ✅Research and develop plan for how to isolate these VMs into their own environment 📝Disconnect each VM from it's current network adapter 📝Create a new Network Adapter on each VM
+        ✅Research and develop plan for how to isolate these VMs into their own environment ✅Disconnect each VM from it's current network adapter ✅Create a new Network Adapter on each VM
-        📝Name Network adapter "kisheke-net"
+        ✅Name Network adapter "kisheke-net"
-        📝Promiscuous mode - DENY
+        ✅Promiscuous mode - DENY
-        📝Enable the new Network Adapter on each VM 📝Check / Set static IP address on each VM 📝Test the connection by using ping command for each IP 📝Research network scanner tools
+        ✅Enable the new Network Adapter on each VM ✅Enable the new Network Adapter on each VMCheck / Set static IP address on each VM ✅Enable the new Network Adapter on each VMTest the connection by using ping command for each IP 📝Research network scanner tools
         📝Use tool to find other VM